Some companies are automating without cutting jobs; others are retraining their entire workforces. Stuart Buckman looks at emerging best practice

-Susan Winterberg, BSR’s associate director for inclusive economy, said: “The main one is early notification.
+Susan Winterberg, BSR’s associate director for inclusive economy, said: “The main one [recommendation from the report] is early notification.
 A lot of the challenges and problems that people face when they are laid off from work have to do with having a period of unemployment because savings levels are so low.”

 Help from companies to ease disruption in the workplace will be crucial, she said.
 “Companies are in the driver’s seat on controlling that, especially in countries where there isn’t a lot of regulation around layoffs and dismissals, like in the United States.”

 But handling even these known unknowns is fraught, Winterberg says.
 “This is not an easy topic for a lot of companies to talk about.
 They may be doing things but because the topic itself is so sensitive sometimes you learn about it after the fact.”

 She added: “There are two things we have to remember about businesses: they are both the creators of these technologies and they are also the primary implementers.
 So, they are very central to everything that has to happen here.
 Any approach that doesn’t bring business to the centreof it probably will not be very successful, but at the same time there does need to be a balanced stakeholder approach.”

 As a model, she points to the major transition programme carried out by Nokia in 2011, when it changed its phone operating system to Microsoft Windows, closing phone R&D centres and factories in 13 countries, with layoffs that would eventually affect 18,000 employees.